anirudhsatish22/cs124/design.md

 ### Task 4: Rename an item in the list:

 Screen at the Beginning of the task:

 ![](Screenshots/PreTask4.png)

-Screen during the process of renaming the item
+Screen during the process of renaming the item:

 ![](Screenshots/IntermediateTask4.png)

-Screen after renaming the item
+Screen after renaming the item:

 ![](Screenshots/PostTask4.png)